Arab Spring jitters complicate British-Gulf ties

 The Foreign Office says it promotes human rights consistently, including in the Gulf, “based on what is practical, realistic and achievable”.

-Parliament’s foreign affairs committee says strategic considerations should not color assessments of human rights violations, and accused the government of being “inconsistent” in its treatment of Bahrain compared to other countries.
+Parliament’s foreign affairs committee says strategic considerations should not colour assessments of human rights violations, and accused the government of being “inconsistent” in its treatment of Bahrain compared to other countries.

 Gulf officials could not be reached for comment.
 However, diplomats and sources close to Gulf authorities said British criticism could be seen as naive, hypocritical and dangerous.